mauriciovicuna/Pacman/README.md

 2. Open the `index.html` file in your web browser.

-3. Press button to get the bus tracker.
+3. Press button to create a Pacman and start to start moving all Pacmans.

 ##  Future Enhancements
--  Add a real-time tracker
+-  Image of pacman changes depending of their direction of moving
--  Change the map marker to follow the direction the bus is moving.
+-  Bounces with the other Pacmans
 ## License

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.